stbenjam/ci-test-mapping/README.md

 capabilities.
 In the event that two components are vying for a test's ownership, you may use the `Priority` field in the `TestOwnership` struct.
 The highest value wins.

+# Process

+These are the general steps for updating a test's ownership:

+1. Open the `component.go` for a particular component in `pkg/components`.
+If a test is tied to a namespace, operator, or particular SIG, update that section.
+If you want to match on the suite or test name, add a new matcher using one of the existing types, such as `Suite`, or `IncludeAny`, which matches a test substring.
+2. Update the `Priority` field if you need to force a higher or lower priority for this component.
+3. Run `make mapping`, to apply the new rules to the test names.
+Review the results of the changes by using `git diff`.
+Ensure that the changes you see are expected.
+4. Commit the result and open a pull request on GitHub.

+If you'd like to annotate a test has having additional capabilities, update `capabilities.go`.
+A test may have multiple capabilities, but it can only belong to a single component.

+`make mapping` enforces this, as well as disallowing any test to move back to `Unknown`.
+If a test is incorrectly attributed, you must find the owner and move it to their component.

 ## Renaming tests